TymonZ/digital-garden-jekyll-template/_notes/ideas/digital-garden.md

 As with many other internet-born terms, the exact definition of digital garden is unclear.
 But there are several principles of garden development that most of the community agree on, with are:

-* Valuing process of creation more than the result (letting indeas grow 🌱).
+* Valuing process of creation more than the result (letting ideas grow 🌱).

 * Abandoning chierarchical structure of the website.